 Taking a trip to Thailand for the first time?
-Living in Thailand is much different to what you may be used to.
-Here are some basic practical information you can keep in mind when you live in Thailand so your stay in the Land of Smiles will be one unforgettable experience.
+Here are some basic practical information you can keep in mind so your stay in the Land of Smiles will be one unforgettable experience.

 Thailand is seven hours ahead of GMT, so make sure you set your timepiece and other devices upon your arrival.

 The local currency is the Baht (B) which comes in denominations of B.10 (brown), B.20 (green), B.50 (blue), B.100 (red), B.500 (purple) and B.1,000 (beige).
 Keep in mind that the larger the note, the larger the denomination.
 Numerals are printed in Arabic as well as Thai, so the notes are quite easy to get accustomed to.
 Coins include denominations in B.10, B.5, B.2 and B.1 as well as 25 and 50 satang or cents, but due to the on-going inflation, satangs are now of little use.
 All denominations bear the image of King Rama IX and are supposed to be handled with utmost respect, so take care not to crumple your bills nor throw away your coins.

 There is no black market exchange for being the Baht and legal moneychangers offer the best rate.
 US dollars are the readily accepted currency.
 The rate for the past few years has fluctuated around B. 34 for one U.S. dollar.

 Travelers’ cheques get a better rate with a commission of 1% of amount plus B.3 per cheque cashed.
 Visa and Master card holders can get cash advance of up to USD500 a day through some branches of local banks.
 ATM accepting debit cards are also available all around Bangkok and in many smaller towns.

 Being a gateway for tourists, Thailand knows how to make things easy for visitors.
 There are after all very few countries in the world that would purposely make provision for overstaying by one month or more will land you in serious trouble.